MileHacker Logo

 Advisory Status

-• Always check your government's travel advisories for China before and during your trip.
+• Always check your government's alerts for travelers for China prior to and during your journey.

 • Be aware of local news for any specific regional alerts within Jiangxi Province.